How to Become a Speech Therapist in New York

 Here’s how SLP employment levels play out:

-When it comes to future prospects, the number of SLP jobs in New York is projected to increase by 40% over the decade leading up to 2030.
-That’s more than double the national average, the third-best rate of increase from all states in the nation!
+The number of SLP jobs in New York is projected to increase by 40% over the decade leading up to 2030.
+That’s more than double the national average and third among all states for future growth.

 In addition to working in residential care facilities, nursing homes, hospitals and schools, private clinics provide New York’s SLPs with a unique opportunity to serve diverse patient populations, from young children struggling with speech disorders to elderly stroke survivors dealing with dysphagia.
 Some of the top independent practices and clinics in the state include: